 Some of our suppliers are located in countries that may be more vulnerable to human rights abuses than others.
-That is why we make several efforts to implement our zero-tolerance policy for such abuses through the following measures:
+That is why we have several methods to manage our zero-tolerance policy for such abuses, including the following:

-- We clearly communicate our expectations to suppliers to ensure adherence of our values and ethical standards.
+- We clearly communicate our expectations to suppliers to ensure adherence to our values and ethical standards.

-- We establish appropriate policies and processes within many of our businesses to make sure that the products we sell meet the highest standards.
+- We establish appropriate policies and processes within our businesses to make sure that the products we purchase and sell comply with our ethical standards.

 - We utilise both internal and external resources to evaluate the factories of our suppliers based in higher risk countries and audit them against recognised industry standards.

-This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the previous financial year (FY16).
+This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2017.

 Download the Modern Slavery Act Transparency Statement Click Here